AngerDESTROYS/plitter-clone/README.md

 # [DEMO](https://plitter-clone-three.vercel.app/)

 # Plitter Clone
 This is a project aiming to replicate the functionalities of a popular social media platform.
-The project is built using modern web technologies for a seamless user experience.
+The project is built using mostly React, Next, TS, and Tailwind, but for the database I chose mongodb AWS.

 # Technologies Used
 ## Frontend